EDCD/EDDI/SpeechResponder/Variables.md

     - `stock` the amount of the commodity available from the market
     - `demand` the demand for the commodity from the market
     - `EDDBID` the unique id number assigned to represent the commodity in EDDB

+## Friend

+A friend.

+    - `name` the name of the friend
+    - `status` the status of the friend (one of the following: Requested, Declined, Added, Lost, Offline, Online)

 ## Rarity